 Pre-algebra is a transitional math course, moving from the concrete concepts of arithmetic that are mastered initially, to the abstract concepts of algebra.
 In algebra the student continues on a course of algebraic study, including geometry and the fundamental aspects of problem solving.

 If there is one thing that stands out above all else, it is the massive changes that happen for the kids in those middle school years.
 Emotionally, physically, & mentally!
 I firmly believe staying at [the school] through the middle school years helped my son be prepared in each of those areas for the next steps in life.
 He was much more confident in his own abilities, and he knew he was mentally on board and ready for the challenge of high school.

 History lessons include exploring the methods of studying history and the different types of sources used in historical study.
 Students evaluate the different perspectives on history and complete many independent research assignments.
 Students then present these assignments to their classmates.
 Interactive lectures are also given in history and students learn about note taking.
 In addition to reading and research assignments, students are tested on each historical unit of study.

 Our science program begins with providing a foundation in Physical Science, which provides the necessary tools to continue with a thorough regimen covering both Life Science and Earth Science that is important for further study during the high school years.

 A vital component of our science courses are to engage, explore, explain and extend with hands-on activities.
 This method is consistent with Montessori philosophy of integration utilizing multi-sensory input and discovery.

 Our music program is based on the Orff/Kodaly method, which includes a combination of movement, learning the recorder, use of percussion instruments, and vocal music.

 For foreign language students study Spanish.

-Field trips are considered a useful tool in helping to connect the student’s studies to the real world and are, therefore, selected on the basis of academic merit.
-Field trips are normally scheduled every 4-6 weeks.
+Field trips are considered a useful tool in helping to connect the student’s studies to the real world and are scheduled when the opportunity arises.